Outraged by credit card, mortgage, bank fees? Here's who wants to hear from you

 Comments need to be identified by "Docket No. CFPB-2022-0003" in the subject line and can be sent by email by to FederalRegisterComments@cfpb.gov.

-The CFPB wants feedback from small business owners, nonprofits, legal aid attorneys, academics and researchers, state and local government officials, and financial institutions.
+The CFPB wants feedback from small business owners, nonprofit organizations, legal aid attorneys, academics and researchers, state and local government officials, and financial institutions.

 The agency wants to know more about "fees for things people believed were covered by the baseline price of a product or service; unexpected fees for a product or service; fees that seemed too high for the purported service and fees where it was unclear why they were charged."